 We will help you determine if your property has NID water or if water is available to your property.
 If there are no water systems serving your neighborhood, we will help you determine what you may be able to do as a private landowner to bring water to your neighborhood.

-NID operates a network of seven water treatment plants that supply high quality drinking water to homes, schools and businesses in the more densely populated areas of Nevada, Placer and Yuba counties.
+NID operates a network of six water treatment plants that supply high quality drinking water to homes, schools and businesses in the more densely populated areas of Nevada, Placer and Yuba counties.

 Home Ownership Changes